 Studio flash heads are powered from mains electricity, but rechargeable battery packs are also sometimes available as optional extras.
 One flash head is synched to the camera and the second (and any subsequent heads) can be used in light-sensitive slave mode, so that they all fire simultaneously.
 The power of the flash is adjustable on each head.

 Who makes them?

-The most popular makes that offer quality as well as good value for money include Elinchrom, Interfit, Bowens
+The most popular makes that offer quality as well as good value for money include Elinchrom, Interfit, Bowens and Lastolite.